Four Career Lessons I Learned From 14 Months Of Improv Classes

 Advancing an improv scene requires thinking bigger than what’s unfolding right in front of you.
 In order to move the scene forward, you need to see ahead to what’s possible in the first place.
 Yet that’s not quite the same as just planning.
 Making contingency plans can limit risk, but it’s actually serendipity that opens up possibilities.
 At work, you’ll be more likely to be remembered for your responses to those moments rather than how rigidly you stuck to your plan.
 But for many people, that’s easier said than done.

-Through improv, though, I’ve learned to become a lot less uptight (hopefully!), making me a much more pleasant person to be around at work.
+Through improv, though, I’ve learned to become a lot less uptight.
 Because I’m less burdened with the stress of uncertainty, I’ve found myself able to get more excited about all the opportunities that come by unexpectedly–as most of them tend to do.

 Mike Proulx is the chief digital officer at Hill Holliday, where he helps drive marketing innovation for the agency’s clients and prospects.
 You can follow him on Twitter at @McProulx.